 Now, the differences in wings can only be seen when they are adults.
 Wing development is only after the final moult.
 But when you see a praying mantis with wings you can at least say it reached adulthood.

-Although both sexes can have wings, generally the males have relatively longer wings in ratio with their body size.
+Although both sexes can have wings, generally the males have relatively longer wings in ratio to their body size.
 With almost any species the wings of females do not reach further than the tip of the abdomen, and with many species, they do not even come that far.
-However, with males, the wings reach past the tip of their abdomen and sticking out a bit.
+However, with males, the wings reach past the tip of their abdomen and stick out a bit.

 Males have the ability to fly to search for a potential mate and have therefore more developed wings.
 Females are generally too heavy and won’t fly, although they can flap their wings and use them to glide.